gods-mack/VMachine/README.md

 Stage I: Stack Arithmetic Commands

-■ Pushes and adds two constants.
+■ Pushes and adds and subtracts two constants.

 ■ Executes a sequence of arithmetic and logical operations on the stack.